nix-community/noogle/README.md

 ## Contribute

-Contributions are very welcome just file an pr / issue
+Contributions are very welcome just file a PR or issue

 ### Build this page